 - Standard form contracts – Lenders who use standard form contracts must make those contract terms publicly available.
 In general, a “standard form” contract is one that a lender has prepared in advance for all their contracts of one type.

 - Costs of borrowing under secured contracts – Lenders whose contracts involve a security interest in any of the borrower’s property, and a right to repossess it, must make all the costs of borrowing publicly available.
-This includes their credit fees (such as establishment fees, “break” fees and insurance fees), default fees, annual interest rates and default interest rates (see “Interest and fees” in this section).
+This includes their credit fees (such as establishment fees, “break” fees and insurance fees), default fees, annual interest rates and default interest rates (see: “Interest and fees”).

 Making this information “publicly” available means making it available in the following ways: